 Every minute you spend working on not-quite-right code accumulates interest as extra development work.
 Wasted development work.
 This is what we call technical debt, the gap between where your code is and where it should be.

-Before you start frantically auditing your code or interrogating your developers " relax!
 Most companies create technical debt all the time.

 We can categorise technical debt under four key concepts.